immcantation/immcantation/training/BCR_Seurat_tutorial.md

                                                levels = c(TRUE, FALSE)))

     # make a stacked bar plot, with raw counts for each group on top/bottom
-    # you could use scales::label_percent to make the %'s nicer
+    # you could use scales::label_percent to make the %'s nicer e.g. in the y axis
     # change the label size, percent rounding, colors, etc. as desired
     ggplot(data = pct_bcrs,
            aes(x = annotated_clusters, y = Percent, fill = contains_bcr)) +